A 10-year analysis of 17,000 CEOs found that decisiveness is the top trait of the best CEOs.

 A Battle-Tested Productivity Matrix

-Your time and attention are strategic deployments of your company’s resources.
+Your time and attention are strategic deployments of your company’s resources, of which your team is the most valuable resource.

-- Urgent + Important: Critical work that must be done by you or your team as soon as possible.
+- Urgent + Important: You or your team must do critical work as soon as possible.

-- Not Urgent + Important: Work that is key to achieving your team’s goals and needs completed at some point in the future.
+- Not Urgent + Important: Work that is key to achieving your team’s goals and needs to be completed at some point in the future.

 - Not Important + Urgent: Work that needs to be completed to keep the organization running but can be delegated to your team.